 Everyone else has their products pre-made overseas and they are made to a 6 inch increment.
 If you tell them you have an 18 foot awning they will give you 17' 6".
 We are not going to tell you what you need as all awnings differ in size.
 Instead, you tell us what you need and we will make it here in the United States to the size you need, in just a couple of days, out of quality USA parts and labor.

 Oh No!!!
 I have lost the spring tension in my slide toppers.
 Now what?

 With your slide all the way out, add 13 to 15 full rotations to the roller tube before installing your new fabric as you can’t add spring tension to it after you install the fabric.
 Note that you want the spring tension in the roller tube to be tight but not so tight that it feels like you could lose control of it with 2 hands on the roller tube.

 Why don’t we sew the edges of our exposed fabric?

 #1 We don’t need to.
 The only reason someone would sew the edges is if they are afraid their fabric will come apart or rip.

 #2 You don’t want the edges of your fabric to be rigid on the side.
 This allows the middle of the fabric to billow in the wind, causing unnecessary noise.
 You want your fabric to move unilaterally with the wind.

-How do I measure?
+How do I measure for slide out toppers?
 Or can I just give you the model numbers?